z3c0/vistos_legacy/README.md

 #### `.end_year` <a name="congress_end_year"></a>

-The `end_year` property returns an `int` corresponding to the first year of the selected Congress.
+The `end_year` property returns an `int` corresponding to the last year of the selected Congress.

 #### `.bioguide` <a name="congress_bioguide"></a>